Autonomous quantum clocks using athermal resources: Introduction

 The simplest descriptions possible for measurement apparatuses in condensed matter platforms reduces to a steady stream of electron current in the neighborhood of the quantum system, owing to a chemical potential gradient, such as a quantum point contact that responds to charge~\cite{korotkov_continuous_1999}.
 Therefore the athermal quantum clock that we propose in this article can be thought of as a minimal model for clocks driven by a chemical potential gradient, equivalent to a battery-driven clock.
 Fundamentally, the chemical potential gradients which drive the measurement apparatuses at zero temperature makes the system non-equilibrium, similar to thermal clocks where the non-equilibrium conditions are realized by a temperature gradient.
 At the quantum level, they are individual electrons traversing the point contact at random frequencies that depend on the properties of the quantum point contact, but effectively the macroscopic observables such as the electron current and their fluctuations determine the measurement characteristics of the apparatus.
 When coupled to the system of interest without additional readout capabilities, the measurement apparatus acts like an additional reservoir in the problem in the canonical sense, where the timescale of interaction with the apparatus characterized by a measurement rate, $\gamma_{m}$.
+In the above sense, we call a measurement apparatus an autonomous resource; when the measurement outcomes are not read, the apparatus enter the dynamics in the same footing as thermal resources, as additional terms in the Lindbladian with a rate $\gamma_{m}$.

 For athermal quantum clocks, we consider two and three level quantum systems\footnote{Three level quantum systems have been used as prototypical examples for quantum thermal machines since the earlier days of quantum thermodynamics, see for example, refs.~\cite{scovil_three-level_1959,geusic1959three}.} coupled to athermal reservoirs---engineered via quantum measurements of spin and fluorescence---as the clock device.
 See Fig.~\ref{fig:main}.
 The two and three level quantum systems essentially act like transducers which convert the measurement noise into recordable ticks of the clock.
 The quantum nature of the clocks manifests in two ways: (1) measurements in a basis that non-commutes with the clock's Hamiltonian is necessary for generating the clock ticks, and (2) the statistics of the number of ticks generated in a given time-period can be sub-Poissonian in resonance fluorescence~\cite{mandel_sub-poissonian_1979}, suggesting the feasibility of more regular (than Poissonian) clocks in the quantum regime.
 An added benefit is that the finite-time statistics of ticks is often exactly solvable using the large deviation principle (see for example, Ref.~\cite{garrahan_thermodynamics_2010}), and we present the two level example to primarily demonstrate this.
 This simple model also captures the essential details of the analysis that follows for a three level quantum system, which also incorporates additional dissipation.